Modern Mining, Historic Mine

 It’s a new day at Haile Gold Mine, and the future is bright!

 Phase 1.
-Pre-production and construction, our current phase.
+Pre-production and construction.

 Developing a modern mine in the right way with the utmost care for the environment, operations, employees and the community is a long process.
 We spent many years exploring, evaluating, planning and working with regulatory agencies and environmental organizations before the first shovel of dirt was moved.